London Zoo removes Banksy’s final animal mural to ‘properly preserve’ it

 A small police guard post that had a circling school of piranhas painted on its windows so it looked like a fish tank was removed by the City of London.
 A spokesperson said it would eventually be placed where it can be viewed by the public.

-Jasper Tordoff, the Banksy expert at MyArtBroker, told The Associated Press that he liked the idea that the final mural in the series may have been the revelation that all those other animals — elephants, a goat, monkeys and pelicans — seen around London had come from the zoo.
+Jasper Tordoff, the Banksy expert at MyArtBroker, told the Associated Press he liked the idea that the final mural in the series may have been the revelation that all those other animals — elephants, a goat, monkeys and pelicans — seen around London had come from the zoo.

 But he also said the artist, well aware of the attention any of his works receives, may have been anticipating the public reaction.

+“But then also in quite a nice way to also try and look after these pieces and preserve them.”

-The zoo, which had protected the mural when it was on display behind a see-through plastic shield and guarded by security officers, has not announced what it will do with the work.
+The zoo, which had initially put the mural behind a see-through plastic shield guarded by security officers, has not announced what it will do with the work.